LIVE IN A REAL-LIFE SMALL TOWN SETTING, HEAL AND UNLOCK SELF-AWARENESS OF TRUE POTENTIAL AND FIND SUCCESS AS AN EMERGING ADULT.

 Quantified Performance Regularly Reviewed

-Staff observations are quantified and measured, tabulated, and reviewed by the treatment team.
-These results provide the basis of objective, personalized feedback for each client.
+Each week, the treatment team, which consists of staff from every department, meets to review the treatment plan of each student.
+This discussion and updating of treatment goals provide the basis of objective, personalized feedback for each client.
 Methods that emphasize compassionate delivery drive the therapeutic process and create healing moments that increase self-awareness of true potential.

-The Calo Young Adults data-driven design is unique in the following ways:
+The Calo Young Adults is unique in the following ways:

 Maximally Customized Program